5T33Z0/Clover-Crate/SMBIOS/README.md

     Name (_SUN, 0x02)  // _SUN: Slot User Number
 ```

-But if you use 3rd party PCIe cards, this entry will most likely not be present in your `DSDT`, so the device(s) will not appear in the `PCI` category of the System Profiler (unless you use a patched one with added `_SUN` descrptions).
+But if you use 3rd party PCIe cards, this entry will most likely not be present in your `DSDT`, so the device(s) will not appear in the `PCI` category of the System Profiler (unless you use a patched one with added `_SUN` descriptions).

 Clover can generate `AAPL-slot,name` entries for certain types of devices, if the `_SUN` method does not exist in your `DSDT`.
-You must set the patch mask for these devices using any one byte number but `0` and `1` since they are reserved for compiler-related operations, so genereating the `AAPL,slot-name `entries might fail.
+You must set the patch mask for these devices using any one byte number but `0` and `1` since they are reserved for compiler-related operations, so generating the `AAPL,slot-name `entries might fail.

 Four parameters are required to create a custom `AAPL,slot-name` entry in your config: